 Traditionally patients have used paper booklets to track their symptoms.
 Paper logs have many upsides, they work anywhere, don’t require extra devices (beyond a pen), and they never run out of batteries.
 But this also means they can be misplaced or lost anywhere, without a backup, and the processing of paper diaries and notes also has its obstacles ; interpreting handwriting can lead to mistakes and data analysis is not instant.

 To cope with the challenges of pen and paper data collection doctors and researchers have been using digital symptom trackers for decades.
-A digital symptom tracker is an electronic program where a person, patient, or participant can annotate the occurrence of an event and when it happened.

 With the advent of the smartphone, virtually anyone carries in their pocket a powerful note-taking device.
 App-based diaries ensure that entries can happen anywhere, anytime and can be coupled with push notifications to ensure measurements are not missed.